How to Design Ad Banners that Drive CTR

 In the end, the term “design” is just a big basket that holds many things that have no clear relationship to one another, except for the fact that someone, somewhere, calls them design.

-Yet, design as a discipline refers to planning the creation of a product or service to improve human experience with respect to a specified problem.
+Yet, design as a discipline refers to planning the creation of a product or service to improve the human experience concerning a specified problem.

 The more qualitative the design is, the better it will solve the problem and provide more value.